rmbolger/Posh-ACME/Tutorial.md

 $r53Params = @{R53AccessKey='ABCD1234'; R53SecretKey=$r53Secret}
 ```

-This `$r53Params` variable is what we'll ultimately pass to the `-PluginArgs` parameter on functions that use it.
+This `$r53Params` variable is what we'll pass to the `-PluginArgs` parameter on functions that use it.

-Another thing to notice from the plugin's help output is that the description tells us we need to have the `AwsPowershell` module installed.
-So make sure you have that installed or install it with `Install-Module AwsPowershell` before moving on.
-Hopefully, most plugins won't need external dependencies like this.
-But it's good to double check.

 Most plugins also have a Usage Guide that can provide more detailed help using or setting up the plugin.
 They're all linked from the [List of Supported DNS Providers](https://github.com/rmbolger/Posh-ACME/wiki/List-of-Supported-DNS-Providers) wiki page, but you can also read them locally from the DnsPlugins folder in the module.
 They're Markdown formatted and called `<plugin>-Readme.md`.